jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 # Psilomethoxin

-Psilomethoxin (Pm) offers soothing comfort similar to MDMA, but without MDMA’s stimulant-like effects.[^pm-subjective]
+Psilomethoxin (Pm) offers soothing comfort similar to MDMA, but without MDMA’s stimulant-like effects.[^pm-subjective] Pm might be an incredibly important discovery because it might be the ideal complement to psychotherapy.[^beres2019]

 For more information, read [my case report]({{< relref "psilomethoxin-case-report" >}}).